 Once you are proficient with Figma, it is almost always more efficient to

 than it is to iterate on UI design in code directly.
 This is true for new projects, but is also true when adding UI features to existing projects.
 For this reason, we often maintain a parallel copy of the UI design in Figma with the real design.
 Often the two slowly become out of sync as changes are made.
 When we do a design update, we pull the two in sync.

 We don’t typically implement every page and every state in Figma, but we have seen people more often err on the side of too few UI states rather than too many!
 For example, it is a good idea to include at least a few error states—but not usually necessary to draw all of them.

 A killer feature of Figma is that clients can write comments within the diagrams.
 Also, they can even watch us implement UI designs in real time (commenting as we go).
 This sort of immediate feedback makes the design iteration process much more efficient.
 The option to respond to comments by creating a thread provides another aspect that improves the collaborative design process.

 Sometimes our projects require more design expertise than we can provide.
 When we encounter this situation we hire a designer to help polish our UI.
-In this case, our initial wire-frames in Figma take on a different purpose.
-The purpose of our wire-frames in this case should be to layout the position of UI elements and the user flow of the project.
+In this case our initial wire-frames in Figma take on a different purpose, to layout the position of UI elements and the user flow of the project.